Medical benefits OF Taraweeh

-Ramadan is a month of blessing for every Muslim, even children, they await Ramadan; Family members gathered around a dining table to break-fast (iftar), they do a lot of family visits, they decorate their houses with colorful lanterns, they share in preparing meals, and they go to Masjid to attend Taraweeh prayers.
+Ramadan is the month of blessing for every Muslim, even children, they await Ramadan; Family members gathered around a dining table to break-fast (iftar), they do a lot of family visits, they decorate their houses with colourful lanterns, they share in preparing meals and they go to Masjid to attend Taraweeh prayers.

-Taraweeh or night prayer –means take rest as it is derived from the word (Rauh), refers to the time taken to rest between voluntary prayers, it is a Sunnah act; i.e., recommended, not compulsory, it is performed after Ishaa prayer.
+Taraweeh or night prayer -means take rest as it is basically derived from the word (Rauh), refers to the time taken to rest between voluntary prayers, it is a Sunnah act; i.e. recommended, not compulsory, it is performed after Ishaa prayer.

 In the authentic hadeeth , Prophet Muhammad (peace and blessings be upon him) led prayers with the companions in Ramadan for the first and the second night of Ramadan and did not come out to pray in the third or fourth day, when the companions asked, he responded that he fears it becomes an obligatory prayer.

-It is an opportunity for Muslims to listen to proper Quran reading and to comprehend the meaning of Allah’s words that guide them throughout their lives.
-Women and kids participate in such congregational prayers, listen to Quran and supplicate to Allah with the Imam when he concludes prayer.
+It is an opportunity for Muslims to listen to proper Quran reading and to comprehend the meaning of Allah’s words that guides them throughout their lives.
+Women and kids participate in such congregational prayers, listen to Quran and supplicate to Allah with the Imam when he concludes the prayer.

-- Congregational prayers reward exceeds that of the individual prayers by twenty-seven times, also it encourages Muslims to pray regularly in the masjid, not only in Ramadan.
+- Congregational prayers reward exceeds that of the individual prayers by twenty-seven times, in addition, it encourages Muslims to pray regularly in the masjid, not only in Ramadan.

 - Spending Ramadan night in a religious act, as night prayers or Qeyam is considered one of the best act Muslim could do.